stghn/stghn.github.io/README.md

 ### Journal Publications

 - Hay, E., **Toghiani, S.**, Roberts, A. J., Paim, T., Kuehn, L. A., & Blackburn, H. D. (2022). **Genetic architecture of a composite beef cattle population**. *Journal of Animal Science*, https://doi.org/10.1093/jas/skac230
-- Mahnani, A., Sadeghi-Sefidmazgi, A., Ansari-Mahyari, S., Ghiasi, H., and **Toghiani, S.** (2022). **Genetic analysis of retained placenta and its association with reproductive disorder, production, and fertility traits of Iranian Holstein dairy cows**. *Theriogenology*, doi: https://doi.org/10.1016/j.theriogenology.2022.04.008.
+- Mahnani, A., Sadeghi-Sefidmazgi, A., Ansari-Mahyari, S., Ghiasi, H., and **Toghiani, S.** (2022). **Genetic analysis of retained placenta and its association with reproductive disorder, production, and fertility traits of Iranian Holstein dairy cows**. *Theriogenology* 189: 59-63.
 - **Toghiani, S.**, and VanRaden, P. (2021). **National Index Correlations and Actual vs. Expected Use of Foreign Sires**. *Interbull Bulletin*, (56), 52-59.
 - Sumreddee, P., Hay, E. H., **Toghiani, S.**, Roberts, A., Aggrey, S.E., and Rekaya, R. (2021). **Grid search approach to discriminate between old and recent inbreeding using phenotypic, pedigree and genomic information**. *BMC genomics*, 22(1), 1-17.
 - Sumreddee, P., **Toghiani, S.**, Hay, E. H., Roberts, A., Aggrey, S.E., and Rekaya, R. (2020). **Runs of homozygosity and analysis of inbreeding depression**. *Journal of Animal Science*, 98(12), skaa361.